raghubetina/syllabus-chapters/README.md

 Since most assessments are objective and binary (it works or it doesn't work), _there is no curve_[^a_plus].
 Potentially, everyone could get an `A`; or, everyone could get a `D`.
 Either you make each project work the way it's supposed to, or you don't; and by the end you can ship an app; or you can't.

-[^a_plus]: Since we do not use a curve or average GPA limit in this class, we also do not award `A+`s.
-Many students could, and often do, earn `100%`; and we do create artifical separation in order to award only one or two `A+`s.
+[^a_plus]: Since there is no curve, we also do not award `A+`s.
+Many students could, and often do, earn `100%`; and we do not make efforts to create artificial separation just so that we can limit the number of `A+`s.

 So don't worry if it seems like others came in with more experience; don't compare yourself to anyone else.
 Only compare yourself to yourself from yesterday.
 The course is designed for beginners; if you ask lots of questions, learn a little bit each day, and don't fall behind, then you'll be fine.